aniket887/Number-System-Conversion-In-CPP/README.md

 # Number-System-Conversion-In-CPP

-you can convert any number from any number system to any other
+you can convert any Value of any number system to any other number system